elpamplina/mastodon-threading/README.md

 - **Default post language**: Language code that will be sent to the Mastodon server.
 By default, the same of the Obsidian interface is chosen.
 - **First post visibility**: Sets the default visibility of the first post in the thread.
 This will be "public" by default.
 - **Next posts visibility**: Sets the default visibility of the second and subsequent posts in the thread.
 This will be "quiet public" by default.
+- **Who can quote**: Establish your policy so that others can quote your posts.
+By default, your Mastodon account preferences are followed.
+- **Convert links into quotes**: If activated, the plugin will try to quote those links that correspond to Mastodon posts.
+If it is not possible to make the quote, due to the restrictions of the author of the post or for another reason, it will remain as a link.
+It is only possible to make one quote per post.
+If there are several possible quotes in the same post, only the first of them will be made and the rest will remain as links.
 - **Post counter**: Sets whether to insert the fragment number at the end of each post (e.g. `[1/10]`).
 By default, this is disabled.

+> For more information about quotes in Mastodon, refer to the [official documentation](https://docs.joinmastodon.org/user/quote-posts/).

 ### Visibility